project-ncl/gradle-manipulator/CONTRIBUTING.md

 #### Releasing SNAPSHOT version

-The artifacts can be pushed to the Sonatype snapshot repository (e.g. https://oss.sonatype.org/content/repositories/snapshots/org/jboss/gm/analyzer/analyzer/) wit the following command:
+The artifacts can be pushed to the Sonatype snapshot repository (e.g., https://oss.sonatype.org/content/repositories/snapshots/org/jboss/gm/analyzer/analyzer/) with the following command:

     gradle publishAllPublicationsToSonatype-nexus-snapshotsRepository